 When he's not keeping tabs on his company, Pro Football Focus, or flying across the country for NBC broadcasts, Collinsworth enjoys a quiet and reserved life with his wife of more than 30 years.
 The two have four children, all of which are grown up and making names for themselves in the sports and broadcasting worlds.

-Cris Collinsworth is married to Holly Collinsworth, formerly known as Holly Bankemper.
+Anthony Cris Collinsworth, the son of Abraham Lincoln and Donetta Browning Collinsworth, is married to Holly Collinsworth, formerly known as Holly Bankemper.

 He attended the University of Cincinnati College of Law in the late 1980s.
-That’s where he met his future wife.
+That's where he met his future wife, who had previously attended the University of Kentucky, where she was a cheerleader.
 They tied the knot in 1989, according to Bustle.

 Where Do They Live?